balintradics/NeutrinoTomography/README.md

 ## Then try to run the various executables in the `Apps` folder

 Example apps:
- * `Run_NuFlux_Simple.cpp` : fast calculation of antineutrino flux at a given surface position integrating over the whole planet
+ * `Run_NuFlux_Simple.cpp` : setup of a simplified, uniform Mantle radiogenic model, and fast calculation of antineutrino flux from 238U at a given surface position integrating over the whole planet
- * `Run_NuFlux_OscLongitude.cpp` : calculation of directed antineutrino flux at a given surface position from a plane at a given Longitude
+ * `Run_NuFlux_OscLongitude.cpp` : setup of a simplified, uniform Mantle radiogenic model, and fully oscillated calculation of directed antineutrino flux from 238U at a given surface position from a plane at a given Longitude